tayloh/rvo2-agent-navigation/README.md

-# Evacuation studies in Unity3D using ORCA
+# Evacuation simulation in Unity3D using ORCA

 Simulates the evacuation of a rectangular room with a specified number of exits using Optimal Reciprocal Collision Avoidance (ORCA) for agent navigation.
+Developed to study the effect of varying exit parameters in evacuation scenarios.

 ![scenario](/images/readme.png)